 I noticed a trend among some of my favourite designers to hang huge canvases or vintage paintings but, of course, big prints come with big price tags.
 Not only that, but many of my favourite print stores who offer the vintage and abstract designs I love are based in the US and do not ship overseas.

-So, I’ve tested out 3 options for those of us in the UK who have big blank walls to fill and here are my recommendations along with their prices.
+So, I’ve tested out 3 options for those of us in the UK who have big blank walls to fill.
+Here are my recommendations along with their prices.

 Note: This post contains some affiliate links.
 Click here for details.

-Where to print and frame large art prints – affordable ways to hang big prints in your home
+Where to buy large art prints – affordable ways to hang XL art in your home

 Large Giclée art prints from The Print Space

 The best place to order art prints in my opinion is The Print Space.
 I’ve been using them for a number of years and the quality and price of the prints, as well as how fast you receive them, cannot be beaten.

 The way it works is you download the digital artwork of your choice from an online print shop, upload it to The Print Space and chose what size you’d like to have it printed.

 I chose to print Oak Park from Juniper Print Shop at 100 x 70cm – the reason being this was the largest size I could find an affordable photo frame in.

 The Print Space give you a choice of print and paper type and I always go for the Giclée print option on Hahnemühle German Etching.
 This is a rich, textured, heavy weight paper that has a handcrafted feel and doesn’t fray easily.
 It works perfectly with vintage art prints as the high contrast and texture make it look like a real painting.
 Even at 100 x 70cm the quality is amazing.